 Student Input on Instruction forms are reviewed by faculty.
-Input is taken from Advisory Committee meetings from industry members.
+Input is taken at Advisory Committee meetings from industry members.
+Even though the meetings are for AAS, all faculty attend and there is some commonality of courses.
 Faculty development plans are made and executed each year.
 Student satisfaction survey results are monitored.
-The schedule building process is attuned to student demand.
+The schedule-building process is attuned to student demand.
 Faculty keep up-to-date on computer software and hardware.
 Student assessment of learning is conducted.
 Graduation survey results are reviewed each year.